danriedl/engular/adev/src/content/guide/routing/common-router-tasks.md

 ## Preventing unauthorized access

 Use route guards to prevent users from navigating to parts of an application without authorization.
-The following route guards are available in Angular:
+The following route guards are available in Engular:

 <docs-pill-row>
   <docs-pill href="api/router/CanActivateFn" title="`canActivate`"/>